mvysny/ev-fi/_posts/2020-9-2-leaf-wheels-jacking.md

 * [Exide EB454 45Ah/330A akku P237xL127xK227](https://m.motonet.fi/fi/tuote/909512/Exide-EB454-45Ah330A-akku-P237xL127xK227)

-Beware: Nissan Leaf only charges its 12V battery when it's powered on and there's 14V coming from the traction battery, or when the traction battery is being charted.
+Beware: Nissan Leaf only charges its 12V battery when it's powered on and there's 14V coming from the traction battery, or when the traction battery is being charged.
 Therefore, leaving Nissan Leaf either powered off will NOT charge the 12V battery;
 Leaf will also stop charging 12V battery after it finished charging its main traction battery.
-Therefore, when you leave your Leaf charging for a month in a cold weather, it's possible to find the car with a dead 12V battery even though Leaf is connected to the charger for the whole time.
+Therefore, when you leave your Leaf charging for a month in a cold weather, it's possible to find the car with a dead 12V battery even though Leaf was connected to the charger for the whole time.

 ## Technical Data